Personal computer: 1980s

 During the early 1980s, home computers were further developed for household use, with software for personal productivity, programming and games.
 They typically could be used with a television already in the home as the computer display, with low-detail blocky graphics and a limited color range, and text about 40 characters wide by 25 characters tall.
 Sinclair Research, a UK company, produced the ZX Seriesthe ZX80 (1980), ZX81 (1981), and the ZX Spectrum; the latter was introduced in 1982, and totaled 8 million unit sold.
 Following came the Commodore 64, totaled 17 million units sold, the Galaksija (1983) introduced in Yugoslavia and the Amstrad CPC series (464–6128).

-In the same year, the NEC PC-98 was introduced, which was a very popular personal computer that sold in more than 18 million units.
+In the same year, the NEC PC-98 was introduced, which was a very popular personal computer that sold more than 18 million units.
 Another famous personal computer, the revolutionary Amiga 1000, was unveiled by Commodore on 23 July 1985.
 The Amiga 1000 featured a multitasking, windowing operating system, color graphics with a 4096-color palette, stereo sound, Motorola 68000 CPU, 256 KB RAM, and 880 KB 3.5-inch disk drive, for US$1,295.

-IBM's first PC, the IBM 5150, was introduced on 12 August 1981.
-It operated with the Intel 8088 chip, which could run at 5 megahertz (later 16 MHz) and use 1 megabyte of memory.
-The 5150's operating system, which was provided by Microsoft, later became known as MS-DOS.
-It was priced at US$1,565 and came with two programs, a spreadsheet client VisiCalc and a word processor EasyWriter.
-Customers could pay an additional $3,000 to add a display, diskette drives and a printer.
-The 5150's open architecture (IBM encouraged companies to develop software and peripherals for the computer) set a mass market standard for PC design.
+IBM's first PC, the IBM 5150, was introduced on 12 August 1981 at a price of US$1,565.
+It operated with the 5 megahertz (later 16 megahertz) Intel 8088 chip.
+What was later dubbed MS-DOS was the computer's Microsoft-produced operating system.
+A word processor EasyWriter and a spreadsheet client VisiCalc were preinstalled.
+Customers could pay an additional $3,000 to add a printer, a display and two diskette drives.
+The 5150's open architecture (IBM encouraged the development of third-party software and peripherals for the computer) set a mass market standard for PC design.

 In 1982 the personal computer, dubbed The Computer, was named Machine of the Year by Time magazine.

 Somewhat larger and more expensive systems were aimed at office and small business use.
 These often featured 80-column text displays but might not have had graphics or sound capabilities.
 These microprocessor-based systems were still less costly than time-shared mainframes or minicomputers.